sarganar/price-list/README.md

 # SMART PRICE LIST
-A very dead minimalistic price list with some filter tools
+A very minimalistic price list with some filter tools

 ## Technologies used